-I am Suzanne Lawrence and I’m a qualified level 4 Sports Massage therapist with additional knowledge and experience in personal training, gymnastics, Olympic weightlifting and yoga.
+I am Suzanne Lawrence and I’m both a qualified level 4 Sports Massage therapist and a Corrective Exercise Specialist; with additional knowledge and experience in personal training, gymnastics, Olympic weightlifting and yoga.
 My main focus is sports injuries and rehabilitation with the goal of helping my clients get back to what they enjoy doing the most.

 I also believe sports massage is beneficial to anyone who is experiencing muscular pain and discomfort from their work and lifestyle, and it gives me satisfaction in knowing I can make people feel better in their everyday life.